Piano Concerto No. 2 (Rachmaninoff): I. Moderato

 The opening movement begins with a series of chromatic bell-like tollings on the piano that build tension, eventually climaxing in the introduction of the main theme by the violins, violas, and first clarinet.
+The piano starts to play very low notes during the theme introduced by the strings and clarinet.

 In this first section, while the melody is stated by the orchestra, the piano takes on the role of accompaniment, consisting of rapid oscillating arpeggios between both hands which contribute to the fullness and texture of the section's sound.
 The theme soon goes into a slightly lower register, where it is carried on by the cello section, and then is joined by the violins and violas, soaring to a climactic C note.
 After the statement of the long first theme, a quick and virtuosic "piu mosso" pianistic figuration transition leads into a short series of authentic cadences, accompanied by both a crescendo and an accelerando; this then progresses into the gentle, lyrical second theme in E♭ major, the relative key.
 The second theme is first stated by the solo piano, with light accompaniment coming from the upper wind instruments.
 A transition which follows the chromatic scale eventually leads to the final reinstatement of the second theme, this time with the full orchestra at a piano dynamic.
 The exposition ends with an agitated closing section with scaling arpeggios on the E♭ major scale in both hands.